Don’t you wanna know what I got underneath my hood?

 One message was from a woman who worked with us at the bakery about two decades ago, and we hadn’t heard from her since then.

 The second message was even more astonishing.

 It said: “Good morning here from Denmark.
 A wonderful red MGB is now temporarily parked in my father’s garage in Jutland, and I think it has belonged to you.

 “I thought you would like to know that your English sports car is back in Europe.
 My husband and I are very curious to hear about your life with ‘her.’
 If you would like to share any information, we would be very grateful … For now have a wonderful day.
 Many kind and happy regards from Dorthea.”

 I replied quickly, enthusiastically, saying in part, “How marvelous to hear from you and know that she's being loved and cared about!!!
 We had the MG for a long time, and adored her … I drove it daily for many years.
 We even took MG trips. … Please let us know how and when you got her, and keep us posted on your MG adventures!”

 If it seems strange that a woman would get so excited to learn about her former car, you need to get real!
 We gals can bond with our wheels as intensely and passionately as any man can.

-I’m lucky enough to have had several beloved cars in my lifetime:• My first, a Nash Rambler birthday gift that my dad fixed up and my mom reupholstered.
+I’m lucky enough to have had several beloved cars in my lifetime:

 All were special, beautiful cars with attitude, sisters under the hood to the “Hot Rocket 455” immortalized in Kathy Mattea’s song.
 But until now, I never knew what had happened to any of them after I sold them.